michael2012z/BitBible/markdown/KJV/files/Isa.md

 7. And he saw a chariot with a couple of horsemen, a chariot of asses, and a chariot of camels; and he hearkened diligently with much heed:

-8. And he cried, A lion: My lord, I stand continually upon the watchtower in the daytime, and I am set in my ward whole nights:he…: or, cried as a lionwhole…: or, every night
+8. And he cried, A lion: My lord, I stand continually upon the watchtower in the daytime, and I am set in my ward whole nights:

 9. And, behold, here cometh a chariot of men, with a couple of horsemen.
 And he answered and said, Babylon is fallen, is fallen; and all the graven images of her gods he hath broken unto the ground.

-10. O my threshing, and the corn of my floor: that which I have heard of the Lord of hosts, the God of Israel, have I declared unto you.corn: Heb. son
+10. O my threshing, and the corn of my floor: that which I have heard of the Lord of hosts, the God of Israel, have I declared unto you.

 11. The burden of Dumah.
 He calleth to me out of Seir, Watchman, what of the night?
 Watchman, what of the night?